RIKEN-RCCS/lens3/doc/design.md

   * __"suspended"__ indicates a transient state that a running MinIO is to be stopped.
   * __"deprecated"__ indicates a pool will be removed.
+  * __"disabled"__ indicates a pool is temporarily unusable.
+It may transition to "initial" by actions of administration.
   * __"inoperable"__ indicates a pool cannot be used.
 It has failed to run a MinIO.
 This pool cannot be used and should be removed.